Measuring Employee Engagement? It’s Time to Go Beyond a Sentiment Score

 - Employees may not trust survey result anonymity

 Take a moment to consider that, though long, this list is not exhaustive.
-We know what you’re thinking: if relying on an annual survey doesn’t cut it anymore, how will my organization get the inside scoop on employees’ thoughts, ideas, feelings and opinions?
+We know what you’re thinking: if relying on annual survey scores doesn’t cut it anymore, how will my organization get the inside scoop on employees’ thoughts, ideas, feelings and opinions?

 The Digital Workplace is a Goldmine of Employee Insights